LorneWhiteway/lfi_project/README.md

 5. Amended lightcone.cxx to fix the 'holes in the lightcone' problem.
 This involved un-hard-coding an assumption that the SIMD data vector was of length 4 (as in some cases - e.g. the CPU that controls the V100 GPU on splinter - it is of length 2).
 Checked-in on 19 March 2021.

+6. Amended master.c to suppress the creation of output snapshot files.
+(This can be amended if necessary to allow ceertain snapshots to be written).